 The only way these problems can be met and dealt with is through a fundamentally different approach to the way we consume resources.
 Professor Clark’s lecture shows how by considering our waste as an opportunity rather than a problem, we can fully move towards a truly sustainable resource consumption model and give our children some hope for the future.

 The event, sponsored by GlaxoSmithKline, was strongly attended by an audience of 100 people from a broad range of different backgrounds.
 The event generated lots of questions and some lively debates which continued long after the lecture had ended.

 Missed the lecture?
 You can watch Professor Clark’s lecture in full on The Reaction website!

-You may also be interested in these articles – free to access for 2 weeks:
+You may also be interested in a few of Professor Clark’s recent Green Chemistry articles – free to access until the 9th November 2012:

 Preparation and characterisation of bioplastics made from cottonseed protein, H.-B. Yue, Y.-D. Cui, P. S. Shuttleworth and James H. Clark, Green Chem., 2012, 14, 2009-2016